-The Merger Control Regulation is silent on the circumstances in which the clearance decision will cover related arrangements (ancillary restrictions).
-We are also not aware of any precedent in which the KPPU has addressed related arrangements.
+KPPU Regulation No. 3 of 2023 on the Assessment of Mergers or Consolidations of Undertakings or Acquisition of Shares in a Company that May Result in Monopolistic Practices or Unfair Competition is silent on the circumstances under which the clearance decision will cover related arrangements (ancillary restrictions).
+We are also not aware of any case in which the KPPU has addressed related arrangements.